 2007: Student Assembly hosts student vote for a Green Fee.
 Although 75% of undergraduates support a $5 semester fee to fund sustainability campus programs, the fee is never implemented.

-February 22nd 2007: President David Skorton signed the American College and University Presidents’ Climate Commitment (www.secondnature.org), now the Second Nature Carbon Commitment, which commits the campus to reaching climate neutrality, measuring greenhouse gases, and providing comprehensive sustainability education to all students - as well as publicly reporting on these goals.
+February 22nd, 2007: President David Skorton signed the American College and University Presidents’ Climate Commitment (www.secondnature.org), now the Second Nature Carbon Commitment, which commits the campus to reaching climate neutrality, measuring greenhouse gases, and providing comprehensive sustainability education to all students - as well as public reporting on these goals.
 Over 700 campuses have now signed the commitment.